 Elliott Key, Old Rhodes Key, and Sands Key are three remote barrier islands located within the Biscayne National Park which have nearly ideal beaches for sea turtle nesting, as they lack man-made obstacles such as seawalls or concrete structures, beachfront lighting, vehicle traffic, and foot traffic.
 Unfortunately, these barrier islands are annually inundated with a tremendous amount of marine debris, adversely affecting the coastal dune and beach habitat and impeding the digging of nests by sea turtles.
 Previous efforts (led by the Coastal Cleanup Corporation and Biscayne National Park, and supported by a previous NOAA Marine Debris Program Grant) to remove marine debris and monitor sea turtle nesting found that reducing debris led to a number of benefits, including: an increase in the number of successful loggerhead sea turtle nests (federally-listed as threatened), a decrease in the number of false crawls (evidence of unsuccessful sea turtle nesting attempts), an increase in the percentage of hatchling emergence, and the observation of the first green sea turtle nest (federally-listed as endangered) since data has been collected at the park.
 Removing marine debris from these barrier islands and the surrounding seagrass beds not only increases sea turtle nesting frequency, it also potentially reduces the chance of sea turtles becoming entangled in debris or ingesting debris items.

-With this newly-funded project, the Coastal Cleanup Corporation and Biscayne National Park are engaging over 200 volunteers to remove approximately 5 tons of marine debris from the nesting beaches, seagrass meadows, and mangrove creeks of Elliott Key, Old Rhodes Key, and Sands Key during 25 cleanup days.
-Biscayne National Park resource managers and volunteers from the Sea Turtle Monitoring Program are volunteering approximately 1800 hours to monitoring sea turtle nesting activity, and data on the impact of debris removal on sea turtle nesting continues to be collected and analyzed.
-In addition, the Coastal Cleanup Corporation and Biscayne National Park are holding five community outreach days, using an interactive display to educate the public about the impacts of marine debris on the environment and the local sea turtle nesting beaches.
+With this project, the Coastal Cleanup Corporation and Biscayne National Park engaged over 200 volunteers to remove approximately 5 tons of marine debris from the nesting beaches, seagrass meadows, and mangrove creeks of Elliott Key, Old Rhodes Key, and Sands Key during 25 cleanup days.
+Biscayne National Park resource managers and volunteers from the Sea Turtle Monitoring Program volunteered approximately 1800 hours to monitoring sea turtle nesting activity.
+Data on the impact of debris removal on sea turtle nesting continued to be collected and analyzed.
+In addition, the Coastal Cleanup Corporation and Biscayne National Park held five community outreach days, using an interactive display to educate the public about the impacts of marine debris on the environment and the local sea turtle nesting beaches.